 The main reason is to reduce the consumption of power (electricity) and production of heat.
 Microsoft has realized that most of normal users do not need to have all of their threads active for every day usage (including high graphic gaming), so by default they disabled it, however, Windows is able to enable the idle threads upon heavy usage, for example when compiling heavy codes or rendering heavy objects and then make them idle after the heavy usage.
 This is pretty safe and good since you will not produce a lot of heat and consume a lot of power and at the same time you will get the benefit of the whole CPU power when needed.
 In a way, parking CPU is earth friendly.

 In tests, we’ve found AMD processors benefit most from disabling core parking.
 This is perhaps due to the dramatic difference in the way AMD processors share (hardware) computational resources between logical cores.
 Microsoft optimized for Intel’s Hyper-Threading Technology, which has much less capable secondary cores.
 AMD’s secondary logical cores are near full CPUs.

-System Monitor II is Windows 10 gadget will allow you to easily enable or disable core parking for your CPU.
+System Monitor II is Windows 11 and Windows 10 gadget will allow you to easily enable or disable core parking for your CPU.
 The first thing that you should do is to go to a resource manager to check if you have parked cores.
-The reason for doing so is that core parking is not enabled for all the multi-core CPU’s.
+The reason for doing so is that core parking is not enabled for all the multi-core CPUs.
 System Monitor II also can show you if you have parked cores.